-The complexity of confirmation bias partly arises from the fact that it is impossible to overcome it without an awareness of the concept.
-Even when shown evidence to contradict a biased view, we may still interpret it in a manner which reinforces our current perspective.
+The complexity of confirmation bias arises partly from the fact that it is impossible to overcome it without an awareness of the concept.
+Even when shown evidence to contradict a biased view, we may still interpret it in a manner that reinforces our current perspective.

-In one Stanford study, participants were chosen, half of whom were in favor of capital punishment.
-The other half were opposed to it.
+In one Stanford study, half of the participants were in favor of capital punishment, and the other half were opposed to it.
 Both groups read details of the same two fictional studies.
-Half of the participants were told that one study supported the deterrent effect of capital punishment and the other opposed it.
+Half of the participants were told that one study supported the deterrent effect of capital punishment and the other study opposed it.
 The other participants read the inverse information.
-At the conclusion of the study, the majority of participants stuck to their original views, pointing to the data which supported it and discarding that which did not.
+At the conclusion of the study, the majority of participants stuck to their original views, pointing to the data that supported it and discarding that which did not.

-Confirmation bias clouds our judgement.
-It gives us a skewed view of information, even straight numerical figures.
-Understanding this cannot fail to transform a person’s worldview.
-Or rather, our perspective on it.
-Lewis Carroll stated “we are what we believe we are”, but it seems that the world is also what we believe it to be.
+Confirmation bias clouds our judgment.
+It gives us a skewed view of information, even when it consists only of numerical figures.
+Understanding this cannot fail to transform a person’s worldview — or rather, our perspective on it.
+Lewis Carroll stated, “we are what we believe we are,” but it seems that the world is also what we believe it to be.

-A poem by Shannon L. Adler illustrates this concept:
+A poem by Shannon L. Alder illustrates this concept: